Cannabis Online Addiction Treatment and Recovery Support At Home

 How Can Smoking Weed Be Harmful?
 It’s Just a Plant!

 While cannabis is often seen as “just a plant,” regular heavy use can have real effects.
-Regularly smoking pot is linked to:
+Smoking pot frequently is linked to:

 - Trouble with memory and concentration